Naman123/cart/README.md

 php artisan key:generate //generating encryptio key for app php artisan serve  //serving app to local env

+Make sure your storage folder has write permissions

 Now open the link to look up the project on local